Ewelina90/Cat_Shelter_App/README.md

 # Cat_Shelter_App
-Simple app that filters cat list created after first week of learning React.js
+Simple app where you can filter the data, created with React.js